Wissance/Ferrum/api/admin/cli/README.md

 ###### 2.1.2.1 User password reset

 Password reset makes set `user` password value to random, new password outputs to console.
-As for get, update or delete operation it requires username to be provided via `--resourec_id` and a realm name via `--params`, example:
+As for get, update or delete operation it requires username to be provided via `--resource_id` and a realm name via `--params`, example:
 ```ps1
 ./ferrum-admin.exe --resource=user --operation=reset_password --resource_id=umv --params=WissanceFerrumDemo
 ```

 ###### 2.1.2.1 User password change

-Password change requires username to be provided via `--resourec_id` and a realm name via `--params.
+Password change requires username to be provided via `--resource_id` and a realm name via `--params.
 New password is passing via `--value=`, example:

 ```ps1